Our Curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.

 Special Educational Needs and Disabilities (SEND)

 At West Rainton Primary School we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
+Further information can be found in the SEND Information Report.

 Wherever necessary, modifications to the curriculum may be implemented.
 To successfully match pupil ability to the curriculum, West Rainton Primary School remain committed to: